The Dillinger Escape Plan: Early years and Calculating Infinity (1997–1999)

-Their first live performance, which they also considered the last of Arcane, was as a support act for Overcast and organized by long time friend Matt Backerman.
-Backerman had just decided to form Now or Never records and asked the band to record what would be their self titled six-track EP.
+Their first live performance, which they also considered the last of Arcane, was as a support act for Overcast and organized by long time friend Matt Beckerman.
+Beckerman had just decided to form Now or Never records and asked the band to record what would be their self titled six-track EP.
 Their second show was supporting Earth Crisis @Sea Sea's in Moosic, Pennsylvania.
 They were nameless for many months until, without much thought, friend Matt Makowski suggested the name "The Dillinger Escape Plan" while watching a documentary on John Dillinger, a 1930s bank robber notorious for his multiple escapes from jail.
 Weinman telephoned Steve Evetts to produce their album because he was a big fan of his work.
 After their first two shows, Brantley lost contact with the band and did not show up when they were recording the six song self-titled effort, causing them to record as a quartet.